'Smallville' Actress Charged With Sex Trafficking

 Mack is best-known for playing Chloe in Smallville, a television series that followed Clark Kent in the days before he became Superman.

 Describing the actress as "gaunt, disheveled," The New York Post reported that Mack pleaded not guilty to the charges in Brooklyn's federal court.
-The judge opted not to release Mack, but said her lawyers could file a new petition on Monday.
+The judge opted not to release Mack but said her lawyers could file a new petition on Monday.

 Mack and Raniere each face a minimum prison sentence of 15 years if convicted.